glriadomenica-debug/contact-project/README.md

 # Contact Book

-A simple Contact Management System built with React, TypeScript, Laravel, and MySQL.
+A simple Contact Management System built with React, TypeScript, Laravel and MySQL.

 ## Features